-The Company designated its cash and cash equivalents as held-for-trading, which is measured at fair value.
+The Company designated its cash and cash equivalents and short-term investments as held-for-trading, which is measured at fair value.
 GST and other receivables have been designated as loans and receivables, which are measured at amortized cost.
 The reclamation bond is designated at held-to-maturity and is measured at amortized cost.
 Accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.